BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 will print "My ImGui Window" since this is an element our new object has inside of it.

+> If it throws an error, you might need to dump it again first and see if that element is even on your object!
+{.is-danger}

 ## **3\.
 So, what can it do?**

 To explore its capabilities, let's revisit our ExtIdeHelpers.lua file.